Now Accepting Tax Deductible Donations

 WEATHERING THE STORM.
 Migratory birds crossing the North American Great Lakes often seek refuge and rest aboard ships, especially during inclement weather.
 Painting: Neil Davison

-September 2009.
+September 2010.

-Sometime later, a frayed magazine landed on my desk with the note read this marking a page.
+Sometime later, a frayed magazine landed on my desk with the note, “Read This,” marking a page.
 By then, the captain had been gone for 20 years.

 - Anna Peterson, NatureWerks, excerpts from essays developed with funding from the Minnesota State Arts Board